Hemmant's List

 Overview

-• Commercial disputes;
+• Leasing disputes;

 Ben holds a Bachelor of Laws (Hons), Bachelor of Arts (History) and Masters of Law (Commercial Litigation).
 He is a member of the Commercial Law Association of Australia.